hashicorp/packer-plugin-sdk/cmd/packer-sdc/internal/plugincheck/README.md

 ## `plugin-check`

-`plugin-check` will check wether a plugin binary seems to work with packer.
+`plugin-check` will check whether a plugin binary seems to work with packer.

 Use: `packer-sdc plugin-check packer-plugin-happy-cloud`